pullasuti87/simultaneous-localization-and-mapping/README.md

 # SLAM -> Simultaneous Localization and Mapping

 ## NEEDS
-install GUI features to see video or image
+GUI features to see video or image
-- sudo apt update
 - sudo apt install -y libgl1 libglib2.0-0

 ## TODO
-- feature extraction -> identifies points in the image that are trackable
+- feature extraction -> identify points in the image that are trackable  -- WORKS!
+- feature matching -> try to find same points from previous frame to next frame
-- switch form containers to local
+- switch form containers to local --> ??????

 ### NOTES
 - cv2 (opencv) is computer vision library, contains over 2500 algorithms
 - using flask is silly...
+- check out  NORM_HAMMING method!!